/sportsinfo/media/media_files/2025/05/10/WX84ED86IHr9gwPq4vuB.jpg)

 Potent lower-order – Dhruv Jurel, Nitish Kumar Reddy, Ravindra Jadeja

 For the first time in a while, the Indian cricket team could field a long batting unit.
 Dhruv Jurel, who impressed everyone with his batting on his Test debut against England, could be given a longer run at number six.
 Nitish Reddy and Ravindra Jadeja will be key players not just with the bat but also with the ball.
-Reddy in particular could find conditions to his liking as far as his medium pace bowling his concerned.
+Reddy in particular could find conditions to his liking as far as is medium pace bowling his concerned.